- Balanced handling

 On the track, opened up in Sport Plus mode and with wide space to fling it around, the 850i proves that it can be beauty and beast.
 Steering feedback is on the light side, and even with the rear-biased all-wheel drive system, the weight creates some understeer that can’t be overcome by the 245/35 front and 275/30-series rear tires

 If a blindfolded passenger were to ride in the 840i then the M8, they could believe the M8 is a different vehicle.
 It behaves like a car half its size, but the large size instills the kind of sure-footedness that makes you push it harder and harder on each successive lap, as was our experience at BMW’s Performance Center in South Carolina.
 The additional engine cooler and transmission cooler dissipate the heat enough to make it a bona fide track car, unlike the 850i, yet with the same grand touring capabilities of all the 8-Series.

 And it is stupid quick.
 The 600-hp 4.4-liter turbocharged V-8 with the 8-speed automatic makes 553 pound-feet of torque at 1,800 rpm, good enough to hit 60 mph in 3.1 seconds.
-The 617-hp Competition does it in 3 seconds flat, according to BWM.
+The 617-hp Competition does it in 3 seconds flat, according to BMW.
 Top speed can be boosted from 155 to 189 mph with the optional M Driver’s Package.
 The only thing more gut-dropping than its off the line acceleration is the $133,995 and $146,995 starting price for the M8 Coupe and M8 Competition, respectively.
-We’d recommend the Coupe, because if you’re getting the M8, you’re tracking the M8, and the Coupe tracks better than the Convertible.
+We’d recommend the coupe, because if you’re getting the M8, you’re tracking the M8, and the coupe tracks better than the convertible.

 2020 BMW 8-Series